-- Facilitating relationships between Indigenous communities and higher education institutions to improve collaboration, the sharing of best-practice research and student transition and retention outcomes.
+- Utilising Indigenous knowledge and leadership to improve student transition and retention outcomes.

 Abstracts will be selected for presentation at the conference based on their content being consistent with the theme of the conference, the quality of the research, or other content, described in the abstract.

 Emphasis will be given to abstracts that provide objective evidence of outcomes of programs, describe evidence-based programs, or address best practice.

 The selection of presentations which have an Indigenous presenter or co-author will also be prioritised.